Showing posts with label Burgundy. Show all posts

 The Chaource cheese museum.

-The village of Chaource has a cheese museum, their Musée du Fromage à Chaource, which is dedicated to this cheese alone; at the end of a visit, you are offered a tasting.
-The museum is open all year round, but from November to March by appointment, and in the time of the COVID19 pandemic, it's best to phone first at any time.
+The village of Chaource has a cheese museum, Musée du Fromage à Chaource, which is dedicated to this cheese alone; at the end of a visit, you are offered a tasting.
+The museum is open all year round but from November to March by appointment.

 The cheese museum in Chaource